Getting Licensed as a Child Development Facility in the District of Columbia

 This record will contain a listing only of adult convictions for which the sentence was completed not more than 10 years before the date on which the records were requested and forfeitures of collateral in a court proceeding that have occurred not more than 10 years before the date on which the record was requested.

-Individuals can make a background check in person or via mail.
+Individuals can make a background check request in person or via email.

 Child Abuse and Neglect Check Process for Employees and Volunteers of Child Development Facilities in the District or Any Other State